MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 For historical reasons, the `legacy` strategy is the default strategy.
 However, we recommend favoring the [native](#native-strategy) or [shuffle](#shuffle-strategy) strategies, as the `legacy` approach is limited to 64 partitions and is less efficient.

 In some scenarios, the `legacy` strategy might be necessary due to its support for including a tabular source in the subquery.
-This is the *SubQueryWithSource* syntax.
 In such cases, the subquery can only reference the key column, *Column*, from the input tabular source, *T*.
 To reference the column, use the syntax `toscalar(`*Column*`)`.

 If the subquery is a tabular transformation without a tabular source, the source is implicit and is based on the subtable partitions.